Advantages to Orthodontics in Newport Beach, CA

 Understanding common bite and alignment problems, and how orthodontic treatment can help.

 Orthodontic problems can affect more than the way a smile looks.
-Crowding, bite imbalance, jaw growth concerns, and oral habits can influence chewing, speech, airway development, hygiene, facial balance, and long-term dental health.
-Identifying these concerns early can help families understand what needs attention now, what can be monitored, and what may require treatment later.
+Crowding, bite imbalance, jaw growth concerns, and oral habits can influence chewing, speech, hygiene, and long-term dental health.

 What Parents Often Notice First

-Many orthodontic concerns begin with small signs at home.
-A child may have teeth coming in crooked, trouble biting into food, speech changes, crowded baby teeth, or permanent teeth that do not seem to have enough room.
+Many orthodontic concerns begin with small signs: teeth coming in crooked, trouble biting into food, speech changes, or permanent teeth without enough room.

 Bite Problems That Can Affect Function

-A healthy bite allows the upper and lower teeth to meet in a balanced way.
 When the bite is off, teeth, muscles, and jaw joints may work harder than they should.
-Common bite concerns include:

 Overbite